-Official Member of the NMC Design+Print team

-Covid Struck Working from home
+Official Member of the NMC Design+Print team Covid Struck Working from home

 Design

 Principal

 Sessions for

 NeuroMuscular

 Pathfinders

-Work

-experience with

-Muscle Help
+Work experience with Muscle Help Foundation

-Foundation

 Working towards the Senior Designer Role at NMC Design+Print Kay, NMC's graphic design tutor, to deliver some basic design principal sessions for Pathfinders Neuromuscular Alliance.
-I helped lead a small group of young people with Muscular Dystrophy to write a brief for a flyer design, which I eventually went on to produce for them.
-If I had been asked to do any kind of public speaking before this point, I would have run a mile, but this opportunity gave me the confidence to improve my skills and begin to embrace a mentoring role.
+I helped lead a small group of young people with MD to write a brief for a flyer design, which I eventually went on to produce for them.
+If I had been asked to do any kind of public speaking before this point, I would have run a mile, but this opportunity gave me the confidence to improve my skills and begin to time scales and address all requirements.
+This experience increased my independence and understanding from a customer perspective.
+It was sometimes challenging because I had to respect their existing branding and came to recognise that different companies use different software.
+Consequently, I had to learn to use new software which encouraged me to experiment and improve my knowledge with these technologies.

 At the beginning of 2022 NMC offered me some external work experience with the Muscle Help Foundation (MFH).
-Whilst working with this muscular dystrophy focused charity, I learnt to interact directly with the customer, work to their time scales and address all requirements.
-This experience increased my independence and understanding from a customer perspective.
+Whilst working with this muscular dystrophy focused charity, I learnt to interact directly with the customer, work to their